grantj-re3/HandyIctDoco/linux-software/howtoBootLinuxIfNotNormBoot.md

   * Hit the Escape or Delete (or other) key before booting to stop the boot process; then insert disk; or
   * Insert disk quickly before booting; or
-  * Boot into your (Windows?) operating system; then insert disk
+  * Boot into your (Windows) operating system; then insert disk
 - Get the computer to boot from UEFI/EFI CDROM device.
-This may involve an additional reboot (using Ctrl-Alt-Del) after the previous step.
+This may involve an additional reboot (using Windows restart or BIOS Ctrl-Alt-Del) after the previous step.
 It may also involve entering the BIOS and configuring the boot order.
 For me the steps were:
   * Apply power.
-  * At message "Press ESC key for Startup Menu", press the ESC key.
+  * Press ESC at the message "Press ESC key for Startup Menu".
+You probably only have a second or two so be prepared!
   * Press F9 for "Boot Device Options".
   * At the Boot Options screen, select "Optical Disk Drive".
 Alternatively, select "Boot from EFI file" then select ".../CDROM(...)".